freeCodeCamp/freeCodeCamp/curriculum/challenges/english/11-machine-learning-with-python/machine-learning-with-python-projects/cat-and-dog-image-classifier.md

 Call the `plotImages` function and pass in the test images and the probabilities corresponding to each test image.

-After your run the cell, you should see all 50 test images with a label showing the percentage sure that the image is a cat or a dog.
+After your run the cell, you should see all 50 test images with a label showing the percentage of "sure" that the image is a cat or a dog.
 The accuracy will correspond to the accuracy shown in the graph above (after running the previous cell).
 More training images could lead to a higher accuracy.

 ## Cell 11